ojwb/survex/doc/walls.rst

 - The ``INCH=`` option currently gives an "Unknown command" warning (unless the argument is zero, since Survex 1.4.10), and is skipped.

-- Walls documents allowing a "maximum of eight characters" in unprefixed names - we don't bother trying to enforce this restriction, but this should not make a difference in valid data.

 - Walls seems to allow ``\\`` in place of ``/`` in some places (e.g.
   ``#FLAG``).
 We aim to support this too, but it doesn't seem to be documented so may not currently be supported in the correct places.